maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Readability
 -----------

 Readability is the perfect place to begin applying our brand-new Modular Scale.
-Font choice, size, line length (measure), line height (leading), and font color and contrast are the main components of [readability][].
-We've covered font choice and size, now let's look at the rest.
+Font family and size, line length and height (measure and leading), and font color and contrast are the main components of [readability][].
+We've covered font family and size, now let's look at the rest.

 ### Line Length (Measure)